SaiHarish820/StoryNarration/README.md

 - **Asset Creation**: Blender (for 3D modeling), Photoshop (for UI/Textures)
 - **Audio**: FMOD for background music and sound effects
 - **Version Control**: GitHub for code and asset management

----

-This version reflects the new focus on the **Story Scene Builder** and **Miracle Finder: Object Identify Game** as part of your development process.